wittyphysicist/Introduction-to-Python/README.md

 # Introduction-to-Python
-codes that might be useful to those who just started learning programming with Python 3
+Codes that might be useful to those who just started learning programming with Python 3